Powerlearnproject/se-assignment-day-2-git-and-github-benking-web/README.md

-## QUESTION NO 2: Describe the process of setting up a new repository on GitHub.
+## QUESTION 2: Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 Setting up a new repository on GitHub is a straightforward process, but it involves several key steps and decisions to ensure that the repository meets your needs.
 Here’s a detailed guide on how to set up a new repository on GitHub: